LukasMurdock/LukasMurdock.github.io/_pages/now.md

 ## Running every day

 On 2023-08-08 I decided I was going to run a mile every day.
-The idea of every day is inspired by [Beeple everydays](https://www.beeple-crap.com/everydays), [Seth’s blog](https://seths.blog/2017/11/this-is-post-7000/), and [Atomic Habits](https://jamesclear.com/atomic-habits-summary) by James Clear.
+The idea of every day is inspired by [Beeple everydays](https://www.beeple-crap.com/everydays), [Seth’s blog](https://seths.blog/2017/11/this-is-post-7000/), [Atomic Habits](https://jamesclear.com/atomic-habits-summary) by James Clear, and [this post](https://duarteocarmo.com/blog/run-every-day).
 This every day is inspired by me needing to move away from my desk.

 ## Top goal